Seven arrested in Bengal, Maharashtra and UP for ‘pro-Pakistan’ social media posts

 Additionally, in Assam, Chief Minister Himanta Biswa Sarma said that two more persons – identified as Jobbur Islam and Ruhul Amin – were arrested in the state government’s “crackdown against traitors”.

-Several persons have been arrested in the state over the past few weeks for “defending Pakistan on Indian soil”.
-Sarma had earlier that anybody in Assam found to be “directly or indirectly” supporting Pakistan would be charged under the National Security Act.
+Several persons had been arrested in the state over the past few weeks for “defending Pakistan on Indian soil”.
+Sarma had earlier said that anybody in Assam found to be “directly or indirectly” supporting Pakistan would be charged under the National Security Act.

 On Saturday, the Bharatiya Janata Party leader said that a total of 50 “anti-nationals” had been arrested in the state.
 “We will continue to hunt these traitors,” Sarma added.